pedrofurlan/pedrofurlan.github.io/README.md

 # Cedro
-This is my "portfolio" and first experiment on HTML/CSS whith UI/UX Designer.
-On this, I try to customise a project created on my class using the abilites erned on that.
+This is my "portfolio" and first HTML/CSS experience with UI/UX Designer.
+In this project, I try to customize a project created in my classes using the skills I'm acquiring in them.